 Up to twelve weeks of qualifying exigency leave will be provided to eligible employees whose spouse, child or parent serves in the Regular Armed Forces and is deployed to a foreign country, so that the employee can take care of various issues which may arise as a result of the deployment, such as making child care arrangements, or attending deployment ceremonies.
-In addition, an eligible employee can take leave to care for the servicemember's parent who is (Continued)
+In addition, an eligible employee can take leave to care for the servicemember's parent who is incapable of self-care where those activities arise from the servicemember's deployment or impending deployment, such as transferring the parent to a care facility.